At anywhere from $70 to $250 and up, a weighted blanket might seem like a hefty investment.

 Weighted blankets provide a sensation of “grounding” or “earthing” with a moderate weight pushing the body down.
 This, say some, helps reduce nighttime levels of cortisol (the stress hormone), allowing for more restful sleep.

-Assuming they work as advertised, weighted blankets can potentially help with some of the thorniest menopause symptoms such as anxiety, depression, interrupted sleep, attention deficit issues, and premature waking.
+Assuming they work as advertised, weighted blankets can potentially help with some of the thorniest menopause and perimenopause symptoms such as depression, anxiety, interrupted sleep, attention deficit issues, and premature waking.

 Several sources on the Internet claimed they could help reduce the sensation of Restless Leg Syndrome, but I’d be cautious, as most of those making the claim were blanket producers.